Patients with lung illness and healthcare practitioners benefit from this calculator. Learn how!

 Double-check your values.
 Make sure you enter the right PaO2 and FiO2 values for accurate calculations.
 Use recent and reliable measurements from ABG results.

 Consider the bigger picture.
 Remember that the PF ratio is just one piece of the puzzle.
-Take into account the patient's symptoms, clinical context, and other diagnostic findings for a comprehensive assessment.
+For a comprehensive assessment, consider the patient's symptoms, clinical context, and other diagnostic findings.

 Keep a record.
-Keep track of your PF ratio calculations for reference.
+Keep track of your PF ratio calculation for reference.
 It's useful for monitoring changes over time and assessing the effectiveness of treatments or interventions.

 Using a PF ratio calculator is simple.
 Just enter the PaO2 (arterial partial pressure of oxygen) and FiO2 (fraction of inspired oxygen) values, and the calculator will give you the PF ratio automatically.